 Freshwater Institute staff assisted with the “Watershed Education Initiative,” an environmental education program offered by the Potomac Valley Audubon Society (PVAS) to four elementary schools in Jefferson and Berkeley counties, West Virginia.
 The lessons included classroom and hand-on training about… Read More

-Land Trust Loan Program Manager and Real Estate Associate Reggie Hall works with land trusts, community partners and government leaders nationwide to save special places outdoors.
+As Director of the Fund’s Land Conservation Loan Program, Reggie Hall works with land trusts, nonprofits, community partners and government leaders nationwide to save special places outdoors.
 When not saving land, Reggie is experiencing it—often on a bike, in running shoes, or otherwise suited up for adventure.
-He has a BA from Williams College and a JD from Vermont Law School.
+He has a JD from Vermont Law School and a BA from Williams College.